 - The Health Savings Account (HSA) is very attractive, but only up to the amount you actually plan to spend on health expenses (e.g., copays during retirement, Cobra coverage during early retirement).

-- Contributing to the 401(k) with after-tax money (beyond the $18,000 max) is probably not a good idea.
-Same is true for the variable deferred annuity.
-Both are likely dominated by the taxable account.
+- Contributing to the 401(k) with after-tax money (beyond the $18,000 max) is probably not a good idea if you keep the money in that 401k until you retire (Option 5 – After-tax 401k Buy & Hold).

 - Unless fees in your work 401(k) are astronomically high (why would anybody want to work there?) you probably still would not want to forgo the 401(k) plan completely.